-In order to avoid code duplication, a shared module was created to manage lines of code that every lambda function should access to, and then easily uploaded as a common lambda layer.
+In order to avoid code duplication, a shared module was created to manage lines of code that every lambda function should access, and then easily uploaded as a common lambda layer.
 I recommend you take a look at the packaging documentation from serverless.

 Now that every bit of code was shifted online, only accessories functions remained.

-For monitoring purposes, we had some cron commands running in the older server that would tell us how many tasks were running, in which state were they and more information, we moved every one of these metrics in AWS Cloudwatch.
-Many metrics were actually available by default, such as the number of tasks stored in DynamoDB or the number of clients invocation, derived by the number of times a Lambda was called, or even the numbers of errors occurred.
+For monitoring purposes, we had some cron commands running in the older server that would tell us how many tasks were running, in which state were they, and more information, we moved every one of these metrics to AWS Cloudwatch.
+Many metrics were actually available by default, such as the number of tasks stored in DynamoDB or the number of clients invocation, derived by the number of times a Lambda was called, or even the number of errors that occurred.